 The resulting collection includes contributors from across the United States—from California to Pennsylvania and from Oklahoma to North Carolina—and from around the world, with artists and writers in Israel, Canada, the Netherlands, Australia, and Nigeria.

 While each piece was created in isolation, they speak to our common humanity.
-Spring Creek Project is releasing one video per day during the month of October 2020.
+Spring Creek Project released one video per day during the month of October 2020.
 We hope you enjoy the collection whether you are still sheltering in place or piecing together a life after lockdown.

 Watch the Nature of Isolation series